 Amyotrophic lateral sclerosis (usually abbreviated as ALS, and also known as motor neuron disease in the UK, and Lou Gehrig’s disease in the US) is a rare condition which causes the neurons that are in control of our voluntary muscle movement to prematurely decay and die out.

 ALS rapidly lessens the patient’s ability to control the fibers of their muscle tissue, resulting in difficulties with pretty much every muscle-controlled action like walking, speaking, swallowing and even breathing.
 Both upper and lower motor neurons suffer severe damage in ALS patients.

-The direct cause of this disease is still completely unknown, as only 5-10% of patients inherited it from one of their parents.
+The direct cause of this disease is still completely unknown, as only 5-10% of patients inherit it.

 Amyotrophic lateral sclerosis is first distinguished by stiffness and muscle twitches, and later on by muscle atrophy caused by inertness.

 The onset of this disease usually happens between the ages of 50 and 60, and the survival rate is typically between two to four years from the initial symptoms.
 As few as 10% of ALS patients live longer than 10 years after being diagnosed.

 In the developing world, the rates of amyotrophic lateral sclerosis are under-investigated, but in Europe and North America ALS afflicts 2 per 100,000 people each year.

-Modern science hasn’t found a cure so far, and the most frequent cause of death is respiratory failure due to muscle decay.
+Modern science hasn’t found a cure for this condition so far, and the most frequent cause of death is respiratory failure due to muscle decay.